Creativity Transforms Therapy

 How exactly does creativity transform therapy?
 Creativity takes courage, and using art in therapy is one way to experiment and practice different ways of being—in a space that is safe.
 With or without art, I am always honored to walk with clients as they express their authentic selves to make life meaningful.

-I enjoy working with older teenagers and adults, and one of the methods I use to help clients express their inner experience—if they are willing—is through artmaking.
+I enjoy working with college-age students, young adults and up, and one of the methods I use to help clients express their inner experience—if they are willing—is through artmaking.
 Using tangible, tactile materials can be a concrete way to make visible your experiences and feelings that seem invisible.
 When you can create something and see it in front of you, you can get a little distance and perspective to self-reflect.
 Clients do not to be "artists" to benefit from art therapy, and for those averse to art, I am also trained in talk therapy in the ways listed below.

 Anxiety and Depression